 5. All iron pipe and fittings shall be wrapped with minimum 8-mil polyethylene and sealed with duct tape or equal accepted by the City Engineer.

-6. The Contractor shall contact a City Inspector at 218-5550 to coordinate utility tie-ins and notify the inspector at least 48 hours prior to connecting to existing lines.
+6. The Contractor shall contact their construction inspector to coordinate utility tie-ins and notify the inspector at least 48 hours prior to connecting to existing lines.

 7. All manholes shall be concrete with cast iron ring and cover.
 All manholes located outside of the pavement shall have bolted covers.
 Tapping of fiberglass manholes will not be allowed.